igorbasko01/igorbasko01.github.io/_posts/2023-12-25-gpios-orangepi-android.markdown

 }
 ```

 Building this module in Android Studio generates an `.aar` file, located in the `build/outputs/aar/` folder.
-This file is then integrated into the Unity project, a process I will describe in the next section.
+This file is then integrated into the Unity project, a process we will describe in the next section.

 ## Unity
 With our Android plugin now ready, the next step is to integrate it into our Unity game.
 Unity handles Android plugins through the `AndroidJavaObject`, a powerful interface for interacting with Java objects.
 More information on this can be found in the [Unity documentation](https://docs.unity3d.com/Manual/android-plugins-java-code-from-c-sharp.html).